 HOUSING & HOME BUYER EDUCATION

 The Inclusionary Zoning program allows residents of the District of Columbia who are income eligible to purchase or rent housing below market prices.
-Income eligible households must attend an Inclusionary Zoning Orientation at GWUL and register for the Inclusionary Zoning lottery on the DC DHCD website.
+Income-eligible households must attend an Inclusionary Zoning Orientation at GWUL and register for the Inclusionary Zoning lottery on the DC DHCD website.

-Inclusionary Zoning Orientation Registration
+Inclusionary Zoning Orientation

-For more information on Inclusionary Zoning
+Visit the link below for more information on Inclusionary Zoning

 The Greater Washington Urban League’s Home Buyers Club is an 18-month program designed to assist first time home buyers through the home buying process.
 The club provides individuals with education through monthly seminars that are held one Saturday a month from 10 am to 12 pm.
 The Home Buyers Club will provide individuals with clear and consistent information along with trusted guidance from Certified Housing Counselors.
 The club will include a group of dedicated individuals whose primary goal is to purchase a home at the completion of this 18-month program.

 If you are interested in being a part of the Home Buyers Club; the qualifications are: